Elian40/desktop-tutorial/README.md

 This is just a tutorial lol
-Please ignore the randomness :D
+Please ignore the randomness
+:D
 - Elian
-Cancel changes